-Biden’s ‘Jobs Cabinet’ to sell infrastructure as GOP resists
+Biden’s ‘jobs Cabinet’ to sell infrastructure as GOP resists

 “Our members are an army a half-million strong, that will make calls, visit members of Congress and rally for good jobs building our nation’s infrastructure,” said Terry O’Sullivan, general president of Laborers International Union of North America, one of the largest construction trades unions.
 “We did it with boots on the ground to get President Biden elected.”

-AP reporters Darlene Superville, Matthew Daly and Tom Krisher contributed to this report.
+AP reporters Darlene Superville, Zeke Miller, Matthew Daly and Tom Krisher contributed to this report.